plausible/docs/docs/proxy/guides/cloudflare.md

 request to the `workers.dev` domain.
 This is completely optional but it can make your URLs look much cleaner and avoid third-party requests.

 In your Cloudflare account, click on the 'Workers & Pages' section in the sidebar.
-Then, click on the worker that you have just created and then click on the 'View' button in the 'Routes' section of your worker.
-Next click on the 'Add route' button in the top right.
+Then, click on the worker that you have just created and then choose the 'Triggers' options in the 'Settings' section of your worker.
+Next click on the 'Add route' button on the right-hand side of the 'Route' heading.

-Next, in the 'Route' field enter the URL prefix where you would like to install Plausible.
+Next, in the 'Route' field enter the URL prefix where you would like to host the proxy.
 In this example, we'll install the proxy on the `example.com` domain, and we'll use `qwerty` as the subdirectory name.
 You can choose any name for the subdirectory, but it's a good idea to avoid words like 'analytics' and 'tracking'.

 * Route: `*example.com/qwerty/*`